CONSIDER AMYLOID PLAQUE BIOMARKER TESTING AS THE NEXT STEP FOR YOUR PATIENTS

 • Want to know what may be the cause of their cognitive impairment

-• Are open to treatment and want an informed diagnosis to inform next steps
+• Are open to treatment options and want an informed diagnosis for next steps

 EEG = electroencephalogram; MRI=magnetic resonance imaging.